autumn-order/eve_esi/README.md

 ### OAuth2 (SSO) Login

 To access any authenticated ESI routes, your users will first need to sign-in using EVE Online's single-sign on (SSO), also known as OAuth2.
+A complete SSO example can be found at <https://github.com/hyziri/eve_esi/blob/main/examples/sso.rs>.

 Anything single sign-on/oauth2 related is accessed with: